Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets: Results and discussions on model estimation and goodness of fit for LOB volume profiles

-The NIKKEI in 2010 was globally the 12th most actively traded Equity index with an increase in total volume from 2009 to 2010 of $23.8\%$, see \citet{InvestorBlog2}.
-The daily volume profiles for the LOB for this asset were similar in nature to the BOBL's consistent heavy right tail attributes with strong skew and a mean tail index of 1.8022.
-In addition, we observed for the NIKKEI in Figure \ref{fig:AStabNIKKEIPar} that the daily volume profile on the bid and ask is not only consistently heavy tailed but asymptotically dominates the behavior in the volume profile of the BOBL and 5YTN.
-In addition, there is a marked relationship between asymmetry in the bid and ask volume profiles with the bid tending to produce a symmetric distributional fit when the ask is asymmetric and vice versa.
+The daily volume profiles for the LOB for the NIKKEI were similar in nature to the BOBL's consistent heavy right tail attributes with strong skew and a mean tail index of 1.8022.
+In addition, we observed for the NIKKEI that the daily volume profile on the bid and ask is not only consistently heavy tailed but asymptotically dominates the behavior in the volume profile of BOBL and 5YTN.
+Whilst there is symmetry between the bid and ask sides, there are some exceptions and in these exceptions there is a marked relationship between asymmetry in the bid and ask volume profiles with the bid tending to produce a symmetric distributional fit when the ask is asymmetric and vice versa.